What a Time to Be Alive: Critical reception

 What a Time to Be Alive received generally positive reviews from music critics.
 At Metacritic, which assigns a normalized rating out of 100 to reviews from mainstream publications, the album received an average score of 70, based on 24 reviews.
 Billboard described Drake and Future's chemistry as expected and said "Future deals with personal demons that he tries, and fails, to drown in drugs; Drake is mostly about insecurities and lesser gravity".
 Rolling Stone gave the album 3.5 out of 5 stars, attributing the "fresh and spontaneous" feel to the quick production of the album, where "both artists [are] playing off their louder-than-life personalities without overthinking the details".
-However, Sheldon Pearce in a Pitchfork review suggests that this limited time-frame for making the album is the sonic downfall of the mixtape arguing that the album "wasn't created with the care or the dutiful curation we've come to expect from both artists when solo."
+However, Sheldon Pearce in a Pitchfork review suggests that this limited time frame for making the album is the sonic downfall of the mixtape, arguing that the album "wasn't created with the care or the dutiful curation we've come to expect from both artists when solo."

-In a mixed review, Sheldon Pearce of Pitchfork criticizes the "decided lack of chemistry between these two", because "they have difficulty sharing the same space" when on the same song.
+Pearce's mixed review criticizes the "decided lack of chemistry between these two", because "they have difficulty sharing the same space" when on the same song.
 Pearce goes on to highlight how Future's presence, both in content and persona, is much more prevalent than Drake's, where the latter appears to be a "bystander" and "out of his element".
 Yet, he highlights moments where the collaboration works most effectively.
 On "Scholarships", Drake "throws Future the perfect alley-oop", "Jumpman" is a banger, and "Diamonds Dancing" is the first track between the two artists that "clicks on all cylinders".
 Additionally, Pearce lauds the production by Metro Boomin as "glimmering" and hails both rappers when they are able to work on their own and make music in their respective comfort zones in songs like Future's "Jersey" and Drake's "30 for 30 Freestyle".

-Complex said about Drake verses; "despite a corny bar here or there, Drake sounds way more energized with much better flows."
-Entertainment Weekly was disappointed with Drake on the album, quoting "despite a beat by Drake whisperer Noah "40" Shebib, the album-closing "30 For 30 Freestyle" doesn't come near clearing the admittedly high bar Drake has set for himself in 2015."
+Complex said about Drake verses: "despite a corny bar here or there, Drake sounds way more energized with much better flows."
+Entertainment Weekly was disappointed with Drake on the album, writing "despite a beat by Drake whisperer Noah '40' Shebib, the album-closing '30 For 30 Freestyle' doesn't come near clearing the admittedly high bar Drake has set for himself in 2015."